coq/stdlib-test/doc/sphinx/addendum/extraction.rst

       fact, the strings containing realizing code are just copied to the extracted files.

-.. cmd:: Extract Inlined Constant @qualid => {| @ident | @string }
+.. cmd:: Extract Inlined Constant qualid => {| ident | string }

    Same as the previous one, except that the given ML terms will be inlined everywhere instead of being declared via a ``let``.

    .. note::
-      This command is sugar for an :cmd:`Extract Constant` followed by a :cmd:`Extraction Inline`.
+      This command is sugar for an ``Extract Constant`` followed by a :cmd:`Extraction Inline`.
 Hence a :cmd:`Reset Extraction Inline` will have an effect on the realized and inlined axiom.

-   .. exn:: The term @qualid is already defined as foreign custom constant.
+   .. exn:: The term qualid is already defined as foreign custom constant.

-      The :n:`@qualid` was previously used in a :cmd:`Extract Foreign Constant` command.
-Using :cmd:`Extract Inlined Constant` for :n:`@qualid` would override this command.
+      The :n:`qualid` was previously used in a :cmd:`Extract Foreign Constant qualid` command.
+Using ``Extract Inlined Constant`` for :n:`qualid` would override this command.

-Realizing an axiom via :cmd:`Extract Constant` is only useful in the case of an informative axiom (of sort ``Type`` or ``Set``).
+Realizing an axiom via :cmd:`Extract Constant qualid` is only useful in the case of an informative axiom (of sort ``Type`` or ``Set``).
 A logical axiom has no computational content and hence will not appear in extracted terms.
 But a warning is nonetheless issued if extraction encounters a